Shopify/quilt/packages/rpc/README.md

 endpoint1.call.greet(funcForEndpoint2);
 ```

 This covers most common memory management cases, but one important exception remains: if you save the function on to an object in context, it will be still be accessible to your program, but the source of the function will be told to release the reference to that function.
-In this case, if you try to call the function from the worker at a later time, you will receive an error indicating that the value has been released.
+In this case, if you try to call the function from the destination endpoint at a later time, you will receive an error indicating that the value has been released.

 To resolve this problem, this library provides `retain` and `release` functions.
 Calling these on an object will increment the number of "retainers", allowing the source function to be retained.
 Any time you call `retain`, you must eventually call `release`, when you know you will no longer call that function.